Norman Lewis (artist): Abstraction

 In the late 1940s, Lewis's work became increasingly abstract.
 His total engagement with abstract expressionism was due partially to his disillusionment with the United States after his wartime experiences in World War II.
 It seemed extremely hypocritical that America was fighting "against an enemy whose master race ideology was echoed at home by the fact of a segregated armed forces."
 Seeing that art does not have the power to change the political state that society was in, he decided that people should develop their aesthetic skills more, instead of focusing on political art.
 Tenement I (1952), Harlem Turns White (1955), and Night Walker No. 2 (1956) are all examples of his style.
 Twilight Sounds (1947) and Jazz Band (1948) are examples of his interest in conveying music.

 One of his best known paintings, Migrating Birds (1953), won the Popular Prize at the Carnegie Museum's 1955 Carnegie International Exhibition.
 Invturn the New York Herald-Tribune called the painting "one of the most significant of all events of the 1955 art year."
 His signature style in those decades included repetitive ideographic or hieroglyphic elements that allowed Lewis to incorporate narrative sequences into his paintings.

 He became interested in the Abstract Expressionist movement and began attending meetings at Studio 35 with The Irascibles, at a loft at 35 East Eighth Street, Manhattan.
 He was the only African-American in attendance and it was through these meetings he met David Smith, Ad Reinhardt, Mark Tobey, and Richard Lippold.
 However Lewis did not fully embrace the Abstract Expressionist movement because "it did not favor all artists equally", and he was struggling with attaining collectors and museums despite his awards and prestigious exhibition history.
 Lewis was the only African-American artist among the first generation of abstract expressionists, but his work was overlooked by both White and African-American art dealers and gallery owners.

-In his last 20 years, Lewis created and developed his very own unique blending of abstraction and figuration.
+In his last 20 years, Lewis created and developed his very own blending of abstraction and figuration.
 His rhythmic lines and shapes now hinted at figures moving through his layers of colours.
 “Untitled” (ca. 1957) shows Lewis's transition from pure abstraction towards this new approach, that blends abstraction with figuration.